For most people, the idea of getting a DUI in Glendale (or anywhere, for that matter) is less than appealing. It’s something to avoid.

 But here’s the thing: just because you are under the 0.08% limit doesn’t mean that you’re “good to go.”
 In fact, you can still be at a substantially elevated risk of hurting someone or doing something stupid behind the wheel.
 So don’t push your luck.

 To avoid a conviction for Glendale DUI, you need to be smart and strategic, and there’s no guarantee of success even then.
-Consider scheduling a free consultation with Michael Kraut of the Kraut Law Group.
+Consider scheduling a free consultation with Michael Kraut of the Kraut Criminal & DUI Lawyers.
 Mr. Kraut is a thorough, credentialed Long Beach DUI defense attorney; he can protect your rights and build a sound defense strategy.